 Amy Pfrimmer is Assistant Professor of Music and the Lillian Gerson Watsky Professor in Voice at Tulane University where she has been voice area coordinator and director of the vocal music concert series since 2007.
 Her repertoire and creative work encompasses a wide range of music, with particular focus on Romantic and 20th Century opera, oratorio, concert literature, and song.

-In 2018, she revived Tulane’s Opera Workshop, directing and musically preparing students for their roles in Menotti’s The Old Maid and the Thief.
 She has sustained interests in sacred and liturgical music, the music and style of J.S.
 Bach, G.F.
 Händel, Giacomo Puccini, César Franck, Cécile Chaminade and Luise Reichardt, and a particular affinity for the French mélodie.

 * Souvenance: Mélodies and Organ Works of César Franck.
 Amy Pfrimmer, soprano and Thomas Kientz, pianos and organ.
 Released with MSR Classics (2017)